-Chapter 2.3.
-Primarily, it is important to set a proper value to the extraction threshold.
-In this paper, we consider a method for determining the value of extraction threshold dynamically.
+We apply the proposed model to our behavior detection system.
+The system has the extraction threshold and the detection threshold, which are described in Section 2.3.
+Primarily, it is important to set a proper value to the extraction threshold for extracting characteristics of user behavior in each situations.
+In this paper, we determine the value of extraction threshold dynamically with the proposed model.

 The number of ordered pairs composing a behavioral pattern changes according to change of the extraction threshold, and affects the quality of the created behavioral patterns.
 It is preferable that a behavioral pattern includes many ordered pairs which are characteristics of user behavior in true cases.
 At the same time, the pattern should include few ordered pairs which can be characteristics of user behavior in false cases.
 If a behavioral pattern is composed of too few ordered pairs due to setting the extraction threshold high, then the behavioral pattern may not include some ordered pairs which should be normally included as user characteristics.
 The pattern will be conformed to by false cases unsuccessfully.
-On the other hand, if a behavioral pattern is composed of too many ordered pairs due to setting the extraction threshold low, then the behavioral pattern may include excessive ordered pairs which are not normally user characteristics.
+On the other hand, if a behavioral pattern is composed of too many ordered pairs due to setting the extraction threshold low, then the behavioral pattern may include excessive ordered pairs which do not represent normal user characteristics.
 The pattern will not be conformed to by true cases successfully.
 In particular, such fluctuation is a sensitive problem under the constraint of a small number of sample behavior logs.
-Suppose an improper value is set to the extraction threshold.
-It is impossible to extract ordered pairs adequately without excesses and shortages.
-Accordingly, recognition accuracy is low because differences between true cases and false cases are small when matching those cases with the behavioral pattern created with such ordered pairs.
-A proper extraction threshold sharpens differences between true cases and false cases.
-Consequently, recognition accuracy becomes high.
+If an improper value is set to the extraction threshold, it is impossible to extract ordered pairs adequately without excesses and shortages.
+Recognition accuracy is low because differences between true cases and false cases are small when matching those cases with the behavioral pattern composed by inappropriate ordered pairs.
+Since proper extraction threshold sharpens differences between true cases and false cases, recognition accuracy becomes high.

-3.3 Rating of Extraction Threshold
+3.3 Rating as Determination Rule

-Based on the threshold determination rule acquisition model, we derive a determination rule for setting the extraction threshold from data of test users.
-As mentioned above, the number of ordered pairs n affects the quality of behavioral patterns.
-The property of

-"the number of characteristics used for recognition", such as the number of ordered pairs, is similar to a cognitive property of human.
-"The magical number seven, plus or minus two [14]" in cognitive science proposes the hypothesis which indicates that humans select about seven characteristic information items by screening a lot of information in order to instantaneously grasp the situation.
+We derive a threshold determination rule for setting the extraction threshold from data of test users.
+In the issue of high-level behavior detection, attributes such as kind of objects and their order have little commonality among users.
+It is difficult to derive a meaningful rule directly from these attributes.
+Therefore, we focus attention on the number of ordered pairs composing a behavioral pattern.
+As mentioned above, the number of ordered pairs affects the quality of behavioral patterns.
+The property of "the number of characteristics used for recognition", such as the number of ordered pairs, is similar to a property of human situation grasp in high impact.
+In psychological science, "the magical number seven, plus or minus two [10]" proposes the hypothesis which indicates that humans select about seven characteristic information items by screening a lot of information in order to instantaneously grasp the situation.
 This is a number common to all people.
-From another point of view, the person can estimate the situation properly by discarding excess information and selecting only information which is minimally necessary.
-Consider the number of ordered pairs n.
-In both of the case of excess ordered pairs and the case of insufficient ordered pairs, recognition accuracy is low.
-This property of the number of ordered pairs is similar to the property of the number of items for human cognition.
-Therefore, this paper assumes that there is a universally ideal number of ordered pairs, which does not depend on individuals, as in the human cognition system.
-In the issue of behavior detection, attributes such as kind of objects and their order have little commonality among users.
-It is difficult to derive a meaningful rule directly from these attributes.
-We attempt to derive a determination rule for the extraction threshold by evaluating the threshold value with a focus on the number, which has high commonality, of ordered pairs.
+From another point of view, the person can estimate the situation properly by discarding excess information and selecting only minimum information.
+Consider the number of ordered pairs.
+In both of the case of excess ordered pairs and the case of insufficient ordered pairs, the recognition accuracy is low.
+This property of the number of ordered pairs is similar to the property of the number of items for human situation grasp.
+We assume that there is a universally ideal number of ordered pairs, which does not depend on individuals, as in the human situatin grasp.
+We attempt to derive a threshold determination rule for the extraction threshold by evaluating the threshold value with a focus on the number, which has high commonality, of ordered pairs.